 Grant Writing Course

-Truman State University is offering interested students the opportunity to acquire valuable skills in grantwriting in a convenient and affordable way with a hybrid (in-seat and online) course Fall 2016 for both undergraduate and graduate students.
+Truman State University offers you an opportunity to acquire valuable skills in grant writing in a convenient and affordable way with an online course for both undergraduate and graduate students.

 The primary objective of this class is to teach students about the process of writing winning grant proposals.
-After the class students will have acquired the knowledge, skills, and confidence to write winning grants, and as a consequence, produce programs that benefit the world around them.
-Under the guidance of the instructor, all students will collaborate on the submission of one or more actual grants to government agencies or foundations.
+After the class students have acquired the knowledge, skill, and confidence to write winning grants, and as a consequence, produce programs that benefit the world around them.
+Under the guidance of the instructor, all students collaborate on the submission of one of more actual grants to government agencies or foundations.

 Students must be available to engage in a live web conference Wednesday evenings from 6-8pm during the course.
 A video-capable computer along with a headset and a microphone will be required to participate.

 Textbook: The Only Grant-Writing Book You’ll Ever Need

 - Current Truman students can simply register for the course like they do their other courses.

 - Those who are not current students will need to apply.